rgambee/rgambee.github.io/index.md

 # Welcome

 Hi, there!
-I'm Robert, a software engineer with several years of experience in embedded and web development, as well as data analysis and visualization.
+I'm Robert, a research engineer with several years of experience in artificial intelligence, embedded systems and web development, as well as data analysis and visualization.
 Outside of software, I like to dabble in materials, electrical and mechanical engineering.
 I love working on interdisciplinary projects and am always eager to tackle a fresh challenge, while learning something new in the process.

-Since 2025, I've been working as an engineer at FutureSearch, an AI startup.
+Since 2025, I've been working as an AI research engineer at FutureSearch, a startup using AI for research and forecasting.
+Before that I worked at Formlabs, the world's top seller of professional 3D printers.
-Before that I worked at Formlabs, a 3D printing company located in Somerville, MA.
-I went to school at Harvey Mudd College in Claremont, CA, where I earned a B.S. in Engineering.

 Want to learn more about me?
 Check out my personal and academic [projects](/projects), undergraduate and continuing [education](/education/),